Les Baux and the old

 mother tongue, Provençal.
 This is how Charles Rieu, who

-became known as Charloun dou Paradou, became part of the
+known as Charloun dou Paradou, became part of the

 movement for the renewal of the Provençale culture and